 Psychosomatic Illness: Emotions and the Body

-Psychosomatic (the link between psychology and medicine) illness has been researched for years.
-Interesting insights are often regularly published in journals like the Journal of Psychosomatic Research.
+Psychosomatic (the link between psychology and biology, mind and body) illness has been researched for years.
+Journals like the Journal of Psychosomatic Research regularly publish interesting insights about the issue.

-Also, organizations like the American Psychosomatic Society regularly report the latest discoveries on the link between our biology and emotions.
+Also, organizations like the American Psychosomatic Society report the latest discoveries on the link between our biology and emotions.
+Today, we want to show you some of the basic elements of this concept, because it’s worth knowing more about it.

-Negative emotions, like stress and anxiety, that we often bottle up throughout our lives can have serious side effects.
+Negative emotions, like stress and anxiety, that we often bottle up throughout our lives can have serious side effects on the body, potentially leading to a psychosomatic illness.

-Bottling things inside causes emotional blockages and damage to the body
+Bottling things up causes emotional blockages and damage to the body

-Not long ago, there was an interesting and popular TED (technology, entertainment and design) talk where the psychologist surprised the audience with a glass of water she held in her hand.
+Not long ago, there was an interesting and popular TED (technology, entertainment, and design) talk where a psychologist surprised the audience with a glass of water in her hand.

 The audience gave many different responses, and many of them were close.
-However, the expert in emotional psychology gave an explanation that went much deeper.
+However, this expert in emotional psychology gave an explanation that went much deeper.

 - How heavy the water feels will depend on how long you have to hold it.